03 Oct Exercises For Rotator Cuff Injury

 The subscapularis is the strongest rotator cuff muscle due to the fact it has the largest physiologic cross-sectional area (PSCA) of muscle fibers compared to the others.
 It is the only rotator cuff muscle responsible for the physiologic motion of shoulder internal rotation because it is located anteriorly on the scapula.
 This is why performing internal rotation is always easier than external rotation (other bigger muscles like your pecs and lats also contribute to shoulder internal rotation)!
 Keeping it simple with isometric shoulder internal rotation is a great exercise to start with and it will definitely get your subscap working!

 The infraspinatus and teres minor muscles also contribute to the physiologic motion of shoulder horizontal abduction.
-Side-lying shoulder flexion is one of my favorite exercises to give for a rotator cuff injury because it works isometric horizontal abduction and limits the common shrug sign we are always fighting against with arm elevation!
+Side-lying shoulder flexion is one of my favorite exercises to give when compiling various exercises for rotator cuff injury because it works isometric horizontal abduction and limits the common shrug sign we are always fighting against with arm elevation!

 Not all rotator cuff injuries are equal (as you should know by now reading this article).
-However, getting educated and getting your arm moving and exercising again (if possible) is a great place to start!
-If you want to take the guesswork out of getting your shoulder healthy again, we definitely recommend checking out our Shoulder [P]Rehab Program!
+It is important to not only understand what the rotator cuff is, but also conceptualize specific exercises for rotator cuff injury that can help you maximize your own outcomes.
+Getting educated and getting your arm moving and exercising again (if possible) is a great place to start!

 - Kuhn JE, Dunn WR, Sanders R, et al. Effectiveness of physical therapy in treating atraumatic full-thickness rotator cuff tears: a multicenter prospective cohort study.
 J Shoulder Elbow Surg 2013:Epub.